I keep hearing that I have to ‘serve’ my spouse for a divorce. What does this mean, and how can I do it?

 Personal service is completed by a 1) third-party, who is not a party to the divorce and also not an attorney for either party in the case, and 2) they have to be 18 years or older, who isn’t a convicted felon or respondent in a protective order proceeding.
 This is typically completed by a process server, which requires a fee.
 You can also have the Sheriff’s Department or someone you know, who meets the requirements and knows the rules of service, to serve your spouse.

-A Proof of Completed Service must be filed with the Court, which requires the person who completed service provide details of how they served the documents.
+A Proof of Completed Service must be filed with the Court, which requires the person who completed service to provide details of how they served the documents.

-Service by registered mail is another option, and requires that the Respondent must personally sign for the delivery of the documents.
+Service by registered mail is another option and requires that the Respondent must personally sign for the delivery of the documents.
 If someone other than the Respondent signs, this does not qualify as service.

 Like personal service, a Proof of Completed Service must be filed with the Court and a receipt signed by the Respondent must be attached as proof.